-Office Hours: Tuesdays and Thursdays, 11 a.m. to 12 p.m., and by appointment.
+Office Hours: Tuesdays 10 a.m. - 11 a.m., and by appointment.
+(Note: There might be certain weeks when the instructor will have to change in-person office hours.
+Any changes will be announced ahead of time to the whole class via email.)
 For those who cannot attend in person office hours, we can arrange to have online office hours via CarmenConnect.
 A link to CarmenConnect can be found in the Course Logistics section of the course website (see a link for this section on the homepage for the course).
 It is up to you to make arrangements with the instructor or one of the teaching assistants if you would like to try online office hours.
 There is also a chat room within Canvas (see the Chat link on the left side of the course site) that we can use for real-time conversation.